Brandy Hill Quarry – May 2025 Update

 At tomorrow’s council meeting, councillors will debate the re-zoning of farmland at 610 Seaham Rd, Nelson’s Plains from Rural (RU1) to residential (RU5).
 No one in the community has been made aware of this and as a consequence no objections have been lodged with councillors.
 The developer of this land has however personally lobbied councillors individually.
 Developers have a history of getting around the council and state laws with no regard to the community that will most likely to be affected.
 In this case there will need to be changes made to several council rules regarding access to Seaham Rd., distances to odour sources such as the chicken farms, reduce the minimum lot size, etc.

 This potential re-zoning is contrary to all council planning guidelines and the term “rural Lifestyle” does nothing to mitigate the loss of productive farmland and the potential loss of investment and livelihood of the 3 surrounding chicken farms.
-We urgently need to get the message to councillors before tomorrow’s meeting that you are opposed to this rezoning.

 Please email or phone your objections to every councillor by tomorrow.
 The timeline is crucial.
 As early as possible.
 Note the P LeMottee has advised he will abstain due to conflict of interests.